 Feel free to save this map and refer back to it when you’re on your road trip vacation!

-ROUTE 1: THE BEST LOS ANGELES TO LAS VEGAS ROAD TRIP STOPS
+ROUTE 1: LOS ANGELES TO LAS VEGAS ROAD TRIP STOPS

 The stops listed below are assuming you start your trip from LA.
 If you’re starting in Vegas, no worries!
 Simply add them to your itinerary in reverse order.